With such a pressing need for weapons of all sorts, it is remarkable that the members of the

 had in mind when he pencilled in the margin of one of Colonel

-upgraded status for pistols and were quickly equipped with such weapons being bought from the USA, including 400
+received an upgraded status for pistols and were quickly equipped with such weapons being bought from the USA,

-Colt .32in semi-automatics.
-In one deal, a supply of pistols was sent from the New York Police Department which
+including 400 Colt .32in semi-automatics.
+In one deal, a supply of pistols was sent from the New York Police

-included ammunition, belts and holsters.
-There were a number of smaller deals in several countries, including Spain
+Department which included ammunition, belts and holsters.
+There were a number of smaller deals in several

-inventories, such as Colt, Smith & Wesson, Webley and FN, as well as a number of old and obsolescent pistols
+the Auxiliary Unit’s inventories, such as Colt, Smith & Wesson, Webley and FN, as well as a number of old and

-collected in local law enforcement amnesties.
-Colonel Gubbins also checked out a number of British Constabularies
+obsolescent pistols collected in local law enforcement amnesties.
+Colonel Gubbins also checked out a number of

 Auxiliary Units could be expected to be equipped with any of the following ‘long’ small